 Toxoplasmosis is an infection you can get from contact with a parasite in cat feces or from undercooked meat.
 It can be dangerous to your baby if you become infected during pregnancy.

-Viable means the baby has reached the stage of development that it can survive outside the womb.
+Viable means the baby has reached the stage of development in which it can survive outside the womb.